cs10/fa16/checkoffs.md

 **Required**

-* Show your “ttt” block implementation.
-How did one of the questions we asked ourselves before starting tic-tac-toe help us design the program?
+* Show your final “ttt” block implementation.
+* How did one of the questions we asked ourselves before starting tic-tac-toe help us design the program?
 * Why did we have variables like “Size”, “Start”, and “Display Width” when designing our board?
+* Show your working board game by moving the sprite around the board.
+* Explain an advantage of using an underlying board structure when designing a game.

 **More Self-Check Questions**